 As about 8 men are staring at me I walk up to the counter to order hopefully not my last cup of coffee.
 At this point, I’ve completely forgotten what I wanted, and on top of that, I have forgotten what I have ever ordered in any café.

 I freeze as there is no menu on the wall or anywhere else to be found.
 Perfect.
 I’m going to die.

-I hear a deep voice behind the counter and I squint to see through the smoke to try to focus since there are only 3 small lamps lighting the entire ‘cafe’.
+I hear a deep voice behind the counter and I squint to see through the smoke to try to focus since only 3 small lamps are lighting the entire ‘cafe’.

 In his grim, deep, rattled voice (a cross between a 70-year-old Martin Scorsese and Fezzik from The Princess Bride, yes I like him too, but imagine him here okay?)
 I hear “Help you”?
 And not just a ‘help you’ but a long drawn out Lurch style “You raaaang” kind of help you.

 I quickly look up trying to escape the thoughts of how many ways one can die by an espresso machine.
 “Um, yes, coffee please”.
 “No coffee here” he angrily ruffles… “Espresso only!”
 “Okay,” I say.
 No problem.
 Thinking maybe this makes me look tough and they’ll let me live.
 Then another question comes.
 Oh, Jesus Christ!
 Just let me pay and get out of here!
 “Single or double” Oh well since it will probably be my last espresso I again, pretend to be a badass.
 “Double”.
 I answer.